MSX Assembly Page

 Direct register access

-Anyways, let’s talk about how to actually write to them registers ;).
 The VDP registers can be addressed in two ways, direct and indirect.
 Usually the direct way is used, but the indirect method is also practical in some situations.
-For direct register access, what you have to do is write the value to port #99 first, and then write the register number with bit 8 set (in other words, +128).
-Here is the method definition from the v9938 application manual:
+For direct register access, you have to write the value to I/O port #99 first, and then write the register number with bit 7 set (in other words, add 128).
+Here is the method definition from the V9938 application manual:

 MSB 7 6 5 4 3 2 1 0 LSB

-So the actual code with which you change a register’s value will look something like this:
+So the code to change a register’s value will look something like this:

 ld a,value